vien105200318/web-seo-astro/src/content/blog/010-tam-thu-truoc-khi-bat-dau.md

 ---
-title: "Tâm Thư Trước Khi Bắt Đầu Code"
+title: "Letter to Myself Before Coding"
-description: "Những suy nghĩ cuối cùng trước khi commit vào hành trình dev game"
+description: "Final thoughts before committing to the game dev journey"
 pubDate: 2024-02-24
-tags: ["reflection", "tâm sự", "commitment"]
+tags: ["reflection", "commitment", "letter"]
 image: "/images/blog/010-cover.jpg"
 ---

-# Tâm Thư Trước Khi Bắt Đầu Code
+# Letter to Myself Before Coding

-## 3h Sáng, Lần Nữa
+## 3 AM, Again

-Đây là bài viết cuối cùng trước khi tôi viết dòng code đầu tiên.
+This is the last post before I write the first line of code.

-## Những Gì Đã Làm (Pre-Production)
+## What's Done (Pre-Production)

-Nhìn lại 2 tháng qua:
+Looking back at the last 2 months:
-- ✓ Nghiên cứu văn hóa ma quỷ Việt Nam
+- ✓ Researched Vietnamese ghost culture.
-- ✓ Viết GDD 70 trang
+- ✓ Wrote 70-page GDD.
-- ✓ Tạo concept art cơ bản
+- ✓ Created basic concept art.
-- ✓ Xây dựng story và characters
+- ✓ Built story and characters.
-- ✓ Chọn Unity làm engine
+- ✓ Chose Unity as engine.
-- ✓ Plan vertical slice scope
+- ✓ Planned vertical slice scope.
-- ✓ Tính toán budget và timeline
+- ✓ Calculated budget and timeline.
-- ✓ Vượt qua crisis đầu tiên
+- ✓ Overcame first crisis.

-**Không có code.
-Không có 3D model.
-Chỉ có kế hoạch.**
+**No code.
+No 3D models.
+Only plans.**

-Nhưng đã đến lúc.
+But it's time.

-## Tại Sao Làm Game Này?
+## Why Make This Game?

-Để lại chính mình vài năm sau đọc lại, nhớ tại sao bắt đầu:
+Leaving this for myself to read years later, to remember why I started:

-### 1. Đam Mê Văn Hóa Việt
+### 1. Passion for Vietnamese Culture
-Tôi muốn world biết văn hóa ma quỷ VN không thua kém ai.
-Ma da, cô hồn, con mrơi - chúng đáng được kể lại qua medium hiện đại.
+I want the world to know VN ghost culture is second to none.
+Ma da, co hon, con mroi - they deserve to be told through modern medium.

-### 2. Thử Thách Bản Thân
+### 2. Challenge Myself
-Tôi muốn biết mình có đủ endurance để hoàn thành một project lớn không.
-Solo dev = test cuối cùng của discipline.
+I want to know if I have enough endurance to finish a large project.
+Solo dev = ultimate test of discipline.

-### 3. Tạo Di Sản
+### 3. Create Legacy
-Nếu thành công, đây sẽ là game mở đường cho indie VN.
-Nếu fail, ít nhất đã cố gắng.
+If successful, this will pave the way for VN indie.
+If fail, at least I tried.

 ### 4. Fear of Regret
-Tôi sợ 40 tuổi, ngồi văn phòng, nghĩ "What if I had tried?"
+I fear being 40, sitting in an office, thinking "What if I had tried?".

-## Những Gì Tôi Sợ
+## What I Fear

-Thật lòng?
-Nhiều thứ:
+Honestly?
+Many things:

-- Sợ fail sau 2 năm dev
+- Fear of failing after 2 years dev.
-- Sợ hết tiền, phải bỏ dở
+- Fear of running out of money, having to quit.
-- Sợ game sucks, ai cũng hate
+- Fear game sucks, everyone hates it.
-- Sợ không đủ skill để realize vision
+- Fear not enough skill to realize vision.
-- Sợ lonely journey này quá nặng nề
+- Fear this lonely journey is too heavy.
-- Sợ gia đình thất vọng
+- Fear family disappointment.
-- Sợ lãng phí thời gian best years
+- Fear wasting best years.

-**Nhưng sợ nhất là không thử.**
+**But fear most not trying.**

-## Cam Kết Với Bản Thân
+## Commitment to Myself

 From this day forward:

 ### About Development
-- Code ít nhất 4 hours/day
+- Code at least 4 hours/day.
-- Document journey honestly
+- Document journey honestly.
-- Ask for help when stuck (no toxic pride)
+- Ask for help when stuck (no toxic pride).
-- Iterate fast, fail fast
+- Iterate fast, fail fast.
-- Quality over speed
+- Quality over speed.

 ### About Health
-- Sleep 7 hours (no crunch culture bullshit)
+- Sleep 7 hours (no crunch culture bullshit).
-- Exercise 30 min/day
+- Exercise 30 min/day.
-- Eat properly (không chỉ mì tôm)
+- Eat properly (not just instant noodles).
-- Maintain friendships
+- Maintain friendships.

 ### About Mindset
-- Accept sẽ có bad days
+- Accept there will be bad days.
-- Celebrate small wins
+- Celebrate small wins.
-- Detach ego from game
+- Detach ego from game.
-- Open to criticism
+- Open to criticism.
-- Remember the why
+- Remember the why.

-## Định Nghĩa Success
+## Defining Success

-Success KHÔNG PHẢI là:
+Success is NOT:
-- ❌ Game bán 1 triệu copies
+- ❌ Game selling 1 million copies.
-- ❌ Nổi tiếng
+- ❌ Being famous.
-- ❌ Làm giàu
+- ❌ Getting rich.

-Success LÀ:
+Success IS:
-- ✅ Ship một game hoàn chỉnh (dù nhỏ)
+- ✅ Shipping a complete game (even small).
-- ✅ Học được skills mới
+- ✅ Learning new skills.
-- ✅ Tạo được emotional impact cho ít nhất vài người
+- ✅ Creating emotional impact for at least a few people.
-- ✅ Proud of what I made
+- ✅ Proud of what I made.
-- ✅ No regrets về việc đã thử
+- ✅ No regrets about trying.

 ## Message To Future Self

-_Này future me,_
+_Hey future me,_

-_Nếu đang đọc lại này khi struggling:_
+_If reading this when struggling:_

-_Remember ngày hôm nay.
-Remember tại sao bắt đầu.
-Fire trong chest khi quyết định làm game này._
+_Remember today.
+Remember why you started.
+Fire in chest when deciding to make this game._

-_Nếu đang muốn bỏ cuộc: It's okay.
-Không phải mọi journey đều phải kết thúc như ý.
+_If wanting to quit: It's okay.
+Not every journey has to end as intended.
 You tried, that's enough._

-_Nếu game flop: Your worth không tie với game success.
-Bạn vẫn là bạn._
+_If game flops: Your worth is not tied to game success.
+You are still you._

-_Nếu game thành công: Don't let it get to your head.
+_If game succeeds: Don't let it get to your head.
 Stay humble.
-Help người khác._
+Help others._

 _Most importantly: Take care of yourself.
-Health trước game._
+Health before game._

 ## The Beginning

-Đủ rồi.
+Enough.

-Đủ planning. Đủ dreaming. Đủ overthinking.
+Enough planning.
+Enough dreaming.
+Enough overthinking.

-**Giờ là lúc BUILD.**
+**Now is time to BUILD.**

 ---

-**Next post sẽ là code đầu tiên.**
+**Next post will be first code.**

 **Next phase: DEVELOPMENT.**